rightover/rightover/README.md

-Hello, my name is Cheyenne and I am from the Midwest United States.
+Hello, my name is Rango and I am from the Midwest United States.

 I am interested in learning for the good of humanity.
 Hypothetically.